BrianZah/Algorithm-Engineering-Lab/Project/readme.md

 - Additionally, the number of executing threads can be given.
 - **pquickselect_iterativ** is significantly slower than pqickselect and does not offer to give a compare function as argument.
 - The number of executing threads can be given.
+# How tests were executed
+First, special test cases were written.
+However, during the project, this approach turned out to be inefficient.
+Therefore, the test/test_with_gnu.cc was created.
+It allowed hundreds of thousands of randomly generated tests during the development process.
+Furthermore, this program also allows benchmarking with the gnu-parallel library.